BinaChapi/BinaChapi/README.md

 ###

-<h6 align="left">A passionate fullstack mobile and web apps developer from Ethiopia<br>- 🔭 I’m currently working on Peronal projects<br>- 💬 Ask me about all dev journeys</h6>
+<p align="left">A passionate fullstack mobile and web apps developer from Ethiopia<br>- 🔭 I’m currently working on Peronal projects<br>- 💬 Ask me about all dev journeys</p>

 ###